 The lilting folklore in Maal’s music, embellished with modern tunes, is something people from rural and urban communities in South Asia can well understand.
 More than anything, despite him singing all his songs in his native language, the audience reacted to him like the rock star that he is.

 IMMIGRATION AND RAGAS

-The multi-media performance, which featured music composed by the 2017 Pulitzer Prize winner Du Yun, was the highlight of the concert.
-The Shanghai-born and raised Yun had won the Pulitzer for her 2016 opera ‘Angel’s Bone,’ which dealt with the concept of human trafficking.
+The multi-media performance was the highlight of the concert.
+The Shanghai-born and raised Du had won the Pulitzer for her 2016 opera ‘Angel’s Bone,’ which dealt with the concept of human trafficking.
 Performance artist and singer Helga Davis, and versatile Brooklyn-based percussionist Shayna Dunkelman, were part of the multi-media performance; gave it even more eclectic flavor.

 The compelling work was almost seamless in its blended narrative, as one forgot if the film on the refugee crisis in Europe, with innocent children in the midst of it all, was the background to the music, or the ragas and accompanying music was a score to give momentum and pathos to a story of poetic exodus.

 The selection of ragas by Du, and its rendition by the New York-based and Harvard College alum Sethi, who is also the author of the critically acclaimed novel ‘The Wish Maker’, seemed to make the journey of immigrants in the film that much more plaintive.

 Jarrar spent a month with a family emigrating from Syria, across the Aegean Sea, to Germany, and the film is the result of that.
 The mother of the family was a Palestinian refugee herself, who first sought refuge in Syria when she was an eight-year-old girl herself.